volzock/Transformer-based-solutions-for-the-long-term-time-series-forecasting/README.md

 * `exp_Nlinear.py`: Contains the train, validation, testing (with visualization), and prediction of the Nlinear model.

 ## Notebooks Description

-- **Training-DLinear-on-ETT-datasets.ipynb**:
-This notebook provide a step-by-step guide for replicating the **DLinear** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
+For the following 5 notebooks, a step-by-step guide for replicating the the model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
 The main foucs here is to study the *impact of number of prediction length on the performance*.

+- **Training-DLinear-on-ETT-datasets.ipynb**
-- **Training-NLinear-on-ETT-datasets.ipynb**:
+- **Training-NLinear-on-ETT-datasets.ipynb**
-This notebook provide a step-by-step guide for replicating the **NLinear** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
-The main foucs here is to study the *impact of number of prediction length on the performance*.

-- **Training-Informer-on-ETT-datasets.ipynb**:
+- **Training-Informer-on-ETT-datasets.ipynb**
-This notebook provide a step-by-step guide for replicating the **Informer** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
-The main foucs here is to study the *impact of number of prediction length on the performance*.

-- **Training-FEDformer-on-ETT-datasets.ipynb**:
+- **Training-FEDformer-on-ETT-datasets.ipynb**
-This notebook provide a step-by-step guide for replicating the **FEDformer** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
-The main foucs here is to study the *impact of number of prediction length on the performance*.
-- **Training-PatchTST-on-ETT-datasets.ipynb**:
+- **Training-PatchTST-on-ETT-datasets.ipynb**
-This notebook provide a step-by-step guide for replicating the **PatchTST** model and training it on the ETDataset (ETTh1, ETTh2, ETTm1, and ETTm2), ensuring accurate reproduction of the models by comparing the notebook results with the official paper results.
-The main foucs here is to study the *impact of number of prediction length on the performance*.

 - **Training-five-models-on-Bitcoin.ipynb**
 This notebook replicate five different models on the Bitcoin cryptocurrency dataset.
 The models are DLinear, NLinear, Informer, FEDformer, and PatchTST on `Bitcoin` datset explored in `Crypto-Forecasting-EDA-Testing-on-5models` notebook.
 For each model we will use four diffrent combination of hyperparameters.
 The main foucs here is to study the *impact of number of prediction length on the performance*.

 - **Crypto-Forecasting-EDA-Testing-on-5models.ipynb**
 This notebook use historical cryptocurrency trading data with the aim of building time series forecasting models.
 General exploratory data analysis is performed to gain an overview of the full dataset and prepare the data for modeling.
-Specific preprocessing and analysis is then done on the Bitcoin subset of the data to characterize the time series and identify appropriate models.
+Specific preprocessing and analysis is then done on the data (cryptoh1) to characterize the time series and identify appropriate models.
 An **ARIMA** model is chosen as the traditional baseline model.
 Several neural network time series models are then evaluated on the Bitcoin data, including **DLinear**, **NLinear**, **Informer**, **FEDformer** and **PatchTST**, to investigate their performance for forecasting compared to the ARIMA baseline.

 ---
 ## Results